-2023 Dalton Highway Artist-in-Residence
+2025 Dalton Highway Artist-in-Residence

-The application window for the 2023 Dalton Highway Artist-in-Residence opportunity has now closed.
-The selected artist will be announced by early May, and all applicants will be notified.
-If you are interested in applying in the future, look for an announcement and instructions in early 2024.
+The selected artist will be announced in the spring, and all applicants will be notified.
+If you are interested in applying in the future, look for an announcement and instructions in early in the year.

 The BLM will provide the selected artist with transportation from Fairbanks to the residency location(s) as well as provide housing and/or camping equipment, satellite phone, and emergency equipment (including first-aid kit).
 Transportation to Fairbanks is the responsibility of the selected artist.
+While at Toolik Field Station, artists will be provided with meals, housing and will have the opportunity to connect with researchers currently working at the field station.

 Travel along the Dalton Highway provides a rare opportunity to traverse a remote, unpopulated part of Alaska to the very top of the continent.

-The Dalton Highway is one of the most isolated roads in the United States.
-Built during construction of the trans-Alaska oil pipeline in the 1970s, this mostly gravel highway travels through rolling, forested hills, across the Yukon River and Arctic Circle, through the rugged Brooks Range, and over the North Slope to the Arctic Ocean.
-Along most of its length, you'll see no strip malls, no gift shops, no service stations — just forest, tundra, and mountains, crossed by a ribbon of road and pipe.
 As you move north along the highway, boreal forest gives way to arctic tundra, with opportunities to see moose, caribou, Dall sheep, black and brown bears, muskox, wolves, and lynx.
 Every spring, migrating birds such as the arctic tern, tundra swan, and blue throat arrive for the summer nesting season.
 Additional highlights include the historical mining village of Wiseman and the Arctic Interagency Visitor Center in Coldfoot.
 The BLM manages a swath of public lands along the highway from the Yukon River to the north side of the Brooks Range.
 These public lands are adjacent to Gates of the Arctic National Park and Preserve and the Kanuti, Yukon Flats, and Arctic National Wildlife Refuges.

 The Toolik Field Station is a leading, year-round Arctic observatory and research and education facility, dedicated to addressing local and global challenges of a rapidly changing Arctic.
 The station is located on the northern foothills of Alaska's Brooks Range and operated by the Institute of Arctic Biology at the University of Alaska Fairbanks with cooperative agreement support from the U.S. National Science Foundation's Division of Polar Programs.
 Toolik aims to promote a greater understanding of the Arctic by safely, sustainably, and equitably fostering research and education in response to the needs of scientists and the larger community.